De-Identify PHI and More

 - preserves the original column and field layouts (position, size data type)?

-- keeps the anonymized data looking real enough for testing purposes?
+- keeps the anonymized data real enough for analytics and testing purposes?

 - is convenient, simple, efficient, and affordable?